RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/doubling-attendance.md

 Hearing something like this would have helped me since my school isn't made up of the most involved or passionate students so if your school is like that.
 I hope these are good guidelines :)

-By the way, here's what the **handouts** for the event looked like.
+By the way, here's what the **handouts** looked like.
 I cut them up and one girl I passed it to even said, "Aww!
 You cut them up yourself?".
 This helped me understand that people appreciate the effort you put into things and are, as a result, more likely to also be passionate about it as well.

 Link to the handouts: [https://docs.google.com/document/d/1C3GMC4kvxmCCtI-llNLEWxN1PpCnY6EdNOBsCatW9-c/edit?usp=sharing](https://docs.google.com/document/d/1C3GMC4kvxmCCtI-llNLEWxN1PpCnY6EdNOBsCatW9-c/edit?usp=sharing)